fuzehq/documentation/pages/walkthroughs/payments.md

 - `quoteId`: The id of the quote you received in the previous step.
 - `address`: The address to send the payout to.
 - `chain`: The blockchain to use for the transaction.
-- `network`: The network to use for the transaction.
 - `clientOrderId`: Optional idempotency key which ensures the same order is not placed twice.
 - `symbol`:
   The response of the transaction will be `OPEN` - indicating the the request have been received successfully.
 You will also receive a `id` and a payment link.

 **Endpoint**